gerrowadat/log.andvari.net/content/pages/about.md

 I am an [SRE][sre], Engineering Leadership practitioner and [Coach](https://www.strategichopes.co/) based in Dublin, Ireland.

-I am currently freelancing as a techologist leadership consultant and coach.
+I am currently freelancing as a technologist leadership consultant and coach.
 For more on the consulting end of things, see [Co-Servant Systems](https://coservant.systems).
 For coaching, see [Strategic Hopes](https://www.strategichopes.co/).

 As far as full-time roles go, I was most recently VP of Engineering at [Twilio](https://www.twilio.com/), working on reliability strategery and leading the SRE group there.